 Minny Lee is a multimedia artist who employs photography, audio, video and site-specific installation work.
 Lee’s work contemplates the concepts around time and space and the coexistence of duality.
 Growing up in South Korea, she was influenced by Buddhism, Confucianism, shamanism and Taoism.
 Lee obtained a Master of Arts in Art History from City College of New York and Master of Fine Arts in Advanced Photographic Studies from ICP-Bard.
 She was awarded a fellowship from the Reflexions Masterclass Program in Europe and participated in an artist-in-residence program at Halsnøy Kloster in Norway.
 Her work has been exhibited at Datz Museum of Art, The Center for Fine Art Photography, Ise Cultural Foundation Gallery, Les Rencontres d’Arles, and Pingyao International Photo festival, among other venues.
 Lee taught photography classes at the University of Hawaii at Manoa.
-Lee is a faculty member at the Honolulu Museum of Art School, teaching bookmaking.
-She lives and works in Honolulu, Hawaii.
+Lee is a faculty member at the Honolulu Museum of Art School, teaching History of Photography and photography workshops.